OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-11.md

 ## Revelation 11:4

-These are the two olive trees and the two lampstands that stand before the Lord of the earth.
+These are the two olive trees and the two lampstands positioned before the Lord of the earth.

 ## Revelation 11:5